asnar00/firefly/readme.md

 but the *link* can be made direct, as long as the editor understands the boilerplate.
 Most likely, we can actually just use a comment or decoration, or something clever with the function names.

+NEXT STEPS:
+- had a good chat with Evan + Dean - lots of food for thought.
+- Key observation is that we can use firefly as a sort of "platform" : to view line-number-led console readout data in situ, within a graph, and visualise any kind of data.
+- Idea came up of interfacing with the Cody system (steered by Steve Yegge, quite mature, but very IDE centric - but it seems like they have some good stuff).
+Might be a quick way of doing this, but actually I think I want to build that part myself.
+- Same with interfacing with vscode - we could use vscode as the editor within each card.
+- I think other people could come along and do those later, if I make it open enough.

+So my forward direction is:
+- code querying is job 1, which means microservice infrastructure is first.
+- then we implement vector search, openAI embedding, API, all that
+- then eventually language server is the way to go

+As seductive as it is to interface with vscode and other APIs, I think I want to keep things super local and build things myself.
+The key reasons are:
+1- simplicity
+2- freedom of movement
+3- understanding
+4- control

 TODAY:
 - titles DONE